Thyroidectomy or Hemithyroidectomy

-Hypothyroidism A certainty in total thyroidectomy; in hemithyroidectomy some patients may eventually require some T4 replacement.
+Hypothyroidism Inevitable in total thyroidectomy; in hemithyroidectomy some patients may eventually require some T4 replacement.

-Recurrent laryngeal nerve damage Hoarseness or weak voice.
-Permanent damage probably occurs in <1% of patients.
-Temporary damage due to traction or heating is more common.
-Even permanent damage may be compensated spontaneously over time, or may be treated with injection techniques.
-Rarely, bilateral partial injury can lead to airway obstruction, necessitating urgent tracheostomy.
+Recurrent laryngeal nerve damage/palsy Hoarseness or weak voice.
+Long term palsy rates should be surgeon-specific, and are often around 2%.
+Temporary damage due to traction or heating is more common, and should improve.
+Even permanent injury may be compensated spontaneously over time, or may be treated with injection techniques.
+Rarely, bilateral RLN injury can lead to cord adduction and airway obstruction, necessitating urgent tracheostomy.

-Hypocalcaemia More common in total thyroidectomy.
+Hypocalcaemia Generally only a risk in total thyroidectomy.
 Damage to, or removal of, parathyroid gland(s) may cause a significant drop in serum calcium.
 This usually occurs in the first 24 hours post-operatively, so patients will usually have at least one calcium check during this time.
-Check the operation note for details – some surgeons will also do this in hemithyroidectomy.
+Check the operation note or your local protocol for details.
 (See below for management).

 - Patients usually stay overnight (sometimes two nights in total thyroidectomy).

-- Drain output should be monitored closely.
-Swelling at the operative site indicates haematoma; this can cause airway obstruction due to laryngeal oedema.
+- Significant swelling at the operative site, usually quite soon after the procedure, indicates haematoma; this can cause airway obstruction due to laryngeal oedema.
 If haematoma is present, call your senior immediately.
-If the patient has difficulty breathing, immediately remove the skin suture, open the wound and evacuate haematoma or blood.
-Sit the patient up and give high-flow oxygen, and fast-bleep an anaesthetist/crash team and call your senior.
+If the patient has any signs of respiratory difficulty, immediately remove the skin sutures at the bedside, open the wound, and evacuate haematoma or blood.
+Sit the patient up and give high-flow oxygen, fast-bleep an anaesthetist/crash team and call your senior.

 - For the above reason, a stitch cutter or staple remover should be close to hand at all times (eg taped to the wall behind the bed).

-- Calcium should be monitored postoperatively in all total thyroidectomies, and after hemithyroidectomy if the surgeon wishes.
-The timing varies according to preference.
+- Calcium should be monitored postoperatively in all total thyroidectomies.
+The timing varies according to surgeon preference.
 If a patient becomes significantly hypocalcaemic, or symptomatic from hypocalcaemia, give IV calcium gluconate (infusion over 20-30 minutes with cardiac monitoring).
-Discuss this with your senior and the medical/endocrine team.
+Always discuss this with your senior and the medical/endocrine team.
 The patient may need to continue on oral calcium and vitamin D supplements, as may patients who have moderate hypocalcaemia.

-- Removal of suture in 1 week at GP.
+- Removal of sutures in 1 week at GP.

 - Clinic in 2-3 weeks for histology results.